budzHors7/expo-draw-over-apps/README.md

 ### `setComposeBubbleRenderer(): BubbleRenderer`

-Registers the packaged Jetpack Compose counter overlay renderer built with `@expo/ui`.
+Registers the packaged `expo-ui` Compose-flavored renderer entry point.

+On current Android overlay builds, this renderer falls back to a React Native implementation for stability.

+### `setEdgeHideEnabled(enabled: boolean, bubbleId?: string): boolean`

+Enables or disables left/right edge-hide behavior for a bubble.

 ## Types